-ServeRAID Manager provides an expandable tree view, or Enterprise view (shown in Figure 3) that shows the systems and controllers you are managing.
-The Networked storage section of the tree is for management stations with network-attached storage enclosures.
+The "Enterprise view" pane (shown in Figure 3) contains an expandable tree that shows the systems and controllers that you are managing.
+The Networked storage tree lists management stations that have network-attached storage enclosures.

 Figure 3.
-Enterprise view
+"Enterprise view" pane

-You can perform most configuration and management tasks by selecting a controller or enclosure from the tree and working with related objects in the Physical and Logical device views (shown in Figure 4).
+You can perform most configuration and management tasks by selecting a controller or enclosure from the tree and working with related objects in the "Physical devices" and "Logical device" panes (shown in Figure 4).

-Figure 4 shows how ServeRAID Manager displays the Physical and Logical device views, which show the physical devices and logical devices that are connected to the controller or enclosure.
+Figure 4 shows how ServeRAID Manager displays the "Physical devices" and "Logical devices" panes, which show the physical devices and logical devices that are connected to the controller or enclosure.

 Figure 4.
-Physical and logical devices view
+"Physical devices" and "Logical devices" panes

-The Physical devices view (on the left in Figure 4) displays information about the drives, enclosures, and other devices attached to the controller.
-The devices are shown organized by the channel or port they are connected to and shown in numerical order.
-The information for each channel or port includes the maximum speed capability, the number of the channel on the controller, and the number of devices attached to the controller.
+The "Physical devices" pane (on the left in Figure 4) displays information about the drives, enclosures, and other devices that are attached to the controller.
+The devices are grouped by the channel or port they are connected to and shown in numerical order.
+The information for each channel or port includes the maximum speed capability, the number of the channel on the controller, and the number of devices that are attached to the controller.

-The Logical devices view (on the right in Figure 4 on page 5) displays information about the arrays and logical drives created using the physical devices.
+The "Logical devices" pane (on the right in Figure 4 on page 5) displays information about the arrays and logical drives that are created using the physical devices.
 This information includes the number of arrays and logical drives, the RAID level of each device, and whether a logical drive is protected by a hot spare drive.

-In the Physical devices and Logical devices views, you can:
+In the "Physical devices" and "Logical devices" panes, you can perform the following tasks:

-- Collapse or expand a view to see more information about arrays, logical devices, and physical devices. - Change how drives are displayed (see "Changing how drives are displayed" on page 7). - Identify components of a logical device (see "Viewing related components" on page 7).
+- Collapse or expand a view to see more information about arrays, logical devices, and physical devices. - Change how drives are displayed (see "Changing how drives are displayed" on page 8). - Identify components of a logical device (see "Viewing related components" on page 8).

-Physical devices view
+"Physical devices" pane

-The Physical Devices view displays device information in enclosure view format, as shown in Figure 5, or in text format, as shown in Figure 6 on page 8.
-Drives in the enclosure view are shown in the physical slots they occupy with the proper vertical or horizontal orientation.
+The "Physical devices" pane displays device information in enclosure view format or in text format.

+Figure 5 shows the enclosure view format.
+Drives in the enclosure view format are shown in the physical slots that they occupy with the correct vertical or horizontal orientation.
 Empty slots are shown as drive outlines.

 Figure 5.
-Physical devices view
+"Physical devices" pane showing the enclosure view format